 Next to the main check in desk is another tiny desk with a sign above it “KIDS CHECK IN.”
 Colored pencils and a short sheet asking for their name, age and a drawing of their favorite animal earned them a prize.
 Our six-year old, who hates to write, happily sat down to fill his form out before he even knew about the prize.

 We might have thought we’d rather have a beach front room.
 Except the first thing that our son discovered was the set of binoculars with a sheet labeling different types of ships that frequent the waters.
 He immediately took it out to the balcony and watched for ships.
 One day during out visit we toured the USS Midway and learned all about aircraft carriers, including the new nuclear powered aircraft carriers.
 Upon our return to the resort, we actually spotted one coming into port!
 That and the battleships really excited our little guy.

 This side of the peninsula also had a skyline view of downtown San Diego.
-It was really beautiful to see, especially at night.
+It is really beautiful to see, especially at night.

-The resort boasts two pool.
-One is adults only, so we only visited the main pool area but it was a lot of fun.
+The resort boasts two pools.
+One is adults only.
+So we only visited the main pool area.
+It was a lot of fun.
 And, we were there before summer officially kicked off.
 There are plenty of lounge chairs, a large hot tub.
 The pool bar serves food from Vessel Restaurant.
 The bartenders were very friendly.
 And, two exits are steps down to the beach.
 As one of our children loves to swim and the other loves to play in the sand, we hit both the pool and beach our first afternoon.